 Level 6: Sentinel at Death's Door

-Additionally, as long as you have atleast one bound soul, you have advantage on Death Saving Throws.
+Additionally, as long as you have atleast one bound Soul, you have advantage on Death Saving Throws.

 Level 17: Ferryman of the Departed

-Just as the journey leaves both the traveller and the road ever changed, the souls that travel with you impart their knowledge on you.
-When you fail a Test, or are hit by an attack, you can expend a soul and use its power to reroll the Test or force the attacker to reroll the attack.
+- Soul Flame: When you fail a Test, or are hit by an attack, you can release a Soul and use its power to reroll the Test or force the attacker to reroll the attack.